 Specific Apples for Apple Pie

-Let’s talk specifically about the best pie apples and how you can use them to make a pie or sliced apple desserts.
+Let’s talk specifically about the best pie apples and how you can use them to make a pie or sliced apple dessert.
 For the best apple pie, you want to choose apples that are firm, this prevents your pie filling from being mushy.

 No one likes a mushy apple pie. well, except maybe babies, but they don’t really count.